npgsql/doc/conceptual/Npgsql/compatibility.md

 ## .NET Framework/.NET Core/mono

-Npgsql 4.* targets .NET Framework 4.6.1, as well as the [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which allows it to run on .NET Core.
+Npgsql 4.* targets .NET Framework 4.6.1, as well as [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which allows it to run on .NET Core.
 It is also tested and runs well on mono.

-Npgsql 5.* targets .NET Standard 2.0, .NET Standard 2.1, .NET Core 3.1 and .NET 5.
+Npgsql 5.* targets .NET Standard 2.0 and .NET 5.
 Starting with this version, we no longer run regression tests on .NET Framework and mono.

 ## Amazon Redshift